 - Bonus chapters on render performance, camera settings and Python snippets to use with Cycles

-- eBook in PDF and ePub format (283 pages A4 for the PDF) - compatible with all e-reader devices, smartphones and tablets.
+- eBook in PDF format (339 pages A4) - compatible with most e-reader devices, smartphones and tablets.

 - 50% of the price go to the Blender Institute to fund further development of Cycles and Blender when ordered via the Blender.org e-store.

 - Lifetime free updates - subscribe to our newsletter to get notified of each update.